 The Wedding day:

 The weeks leading to Amanda and David’s wedding, I kept messaging back and forth with Amanda to plan the details.
-I never expected that she would told me that her Dad was diagnosed with metastatic kidney cancer.
+Honestly, I never expected that she would told me that her Dad had metastatic kidney cancer.
 I met Dan when I came up to Fredericksburg to take their engagement photos, Dan was very healthy and strong.
 The news was devastating.
 She told me that Dan would be in wheel chair and very weak.

 Their wedding day was full of happiness.
 But mostly tears.
 Witnessing them hugging and crying together made me realize how fragile life could be.
 I couldn’t hold my emotions when Amanda danced with her Dad.
 Dan couldn’t get up from his wheel chair but he would never give up dancing with his little girl.

 Dan passed away 3 weeks after the wedding.
 And the following images are probably the last memories they had together that got captured.